-Aside from an increase in acceptance, companies are experiment with new Kava products with great success.
+Aside from an increase in acceptance, companies are experimenting with new Kava products with great success.
 In ages past, Kava was only drunk.
 Whilst Kava drinks are still prevalent, there is a variety of new products available.

-An increase in creativity and variety of products can only be a positive thing for the Kava industry.
+In conclusion, an increase in creativity and variety of products can only be a positive thing for the Kava industry.

 Finally, the future of Kava is on the up as its popularity increases.
 In the past, Kava had limits to the Pacific Nations like Fiji, Vanuatu, and Micronesia.
 Today, however, it is seeing worldwide usage.

 It is popular in many areas of the world like North America, and Oceania.
 As discussed above, this increase in popularity can only be good for the Kava industry.

 The Phase 2 kava trial laws in Australia 2022 are a series of laws passed by the Australian government in 2022.
 As such, these were designed to regulate the sale and use of kava.
 Consequently, the law was passed as a response to the growing popularity of kava and its use as a recreational drug.
 Included were many people from the pacific islands seeing it as part of their culture.

 The new law states that kava is now legal to purchase in Australia in all states except for the Northern Territory.